ThisTestUser/Docs/ClientStuff.md

 Here's just a quick scribble of facts and opinions about things in hacked clients.

+###1.9 - What happened to so much of the mods?

+1.9 patched many mods, because most of the patched mods was based on the fact that the server determines your ticks for fire and potion effects based on how many C03PacketPlayers you send.
+This made it easy for clients to spam these packets to speed up time, or stop those packets to prevent fire damage or water damage from ticking.
+At one point, you could achieve GodMode by stopping C03PacketPlayer packets, but that has been patched.
+In 1.9, this is no longer the case, rendering every mod that used this trick useless.

 ###Can you run commands using signs and books in 1.9?

 **Yes.** However, you are **limited** of what you can do.
 One important thing is that you can no longer run